codedeviate/Build-Your-Own-Tools-In-Go/packetsniffer/README.md

 ## Installation

-To install the required dependencies, run the following command:
+Setup the project and install the required dependencies, run the following command:

 ```bash
 make setup